Guekka/guekka.github.io/content/nixos-server-1.md

 btrfs subvolume snapshot -r /mnt/root /mnt/root-blank
 ```
 We just took a snapshot of that empty volume.
 We will restore it at each reboot.
-We can now mount the subvolumes and let `nix-generate-config` do its job
+We can now mount the subvolumes and let `nixos-generate-config` do its job
 ```sh
 mount -o subvol=root,compress=zstd,noatime "$DISK"3 /mnt